Mano-j/DXC-Hospital-Management/README.md

 ### Direct Doctor assignment (Manual)
 - The receptionist can assign a patient to a doctor of their preference based on their past experience with the doctor or from the word of a trusted friend.
-- This feature is also under development and as of now when patient details are submitted via this form it is fed into automatic scheduling background process.
+- This feature is currently under development and for now when patient details are submitted via this form it is fed into automatic scheduling background process.

 ### Doctor Login page
 - The doctors can login into their accounts and view the details of past and current patients.